shawon100/terraform-aws-ecs/README.md

   terraform apply
   ```

 6. After finishing apply command there will be a output of loadbalancer address.
-Copy and paste it to a browser address bar.
-You can see a Hello World app.
+Wait for 1 or 2 minutes and then copy and paste it to a browser address bar.
+Then You can see a Hello World app.